openwisp/django-rest-framework-gis/README.rst

 ``/location/?tile=8/100/200``
 which is equivalant to filtering on the bbox  (-39.37500,-71.07406,-37.96875,-70.61261)

-For more information on configuration options see InBBOXFilter.
+For more information on configuration options see InBBoxFilter.

 Note that the tile address start in the upper left, not the lower left origin used by some implementations.